codepath/android_guides/Using-Parcelable.md

 * Where is `boolean`!?
 For whatever odd reason there is no simple way to write a boolean to a Parcel.
 To do so, you can instead write a `byte` with the corresponding value with `out.writeByte((byte) (myBoolean ?
 1 : 0));` and retrieve it similarly with `myBoolean = in.readByte() != 0;`

-### Creating a Parcelable, The Easiest Way (using Third Party Library)

-The simplest way to create a Parcelable is to use a third-party library called Parceler.
-See [[this guide|Using-Parceler]] to see how to leverage it.
-By annotating your classes that you intend to convert, the library is able to create much of this code for you.

-### Creating a Parcelable, The Easier but Manual Way (using IntelliJ or Android Studio)
+### Creating a Parcelable, The Easier but Still Manual Way (using IntelliJ or Android Studio)

 There is a [Parcelable plugin](https://github.com/mcharmas/android-parcelable-intellij-plugin) that can be imported directly into IntelliJ or Android Studio, which enables you to generate the boilerplate code for creating Parcelables.
 You can install this plugin by going to `Android Studio` -> `File` -> `Settings` -> `Plugins` -> `Browse repositories`: